-Our Investment Governance Committee meet regularly in order to determine the funds which make up our portfolios as well as setting our strategic and tactical asset allocations.
+Our Investment & Asset Allocation Committee meet regularly in order to determine the funds which make up our portfolios as well as setting our strategic and tactical asset allocations.

 Our qualitative fund research is an integral part of the investment process and has been distilled to cover what we consider to be the most important criteria in understanding a fund.
 The fund selection process (the PRETTI process) has six distinct parts and these permeate the buy, monitor and sell processes.
 Together these form our view of the fund and enable us to blend differing funds to create a unique outcome for the portfolios.